-This Simple Cinnamon Roll recipe starts with the yeast dough.
-Instead of kneading the dough by hand we are using a dough hook on our KitchenAid mixer today.
-It always makes cooking more fun by having the right equipment, my daughter bought me a KitchenAid Mixer about 10 years ago and I use it 2-3 times each and every week.
+Start your simple cinnamon rolls recipe by making the yeast dough.
+Instead of kneading the dough by hand it’s easier to use a dough hook on our KitchenAid mixer today.
+It always makes cooking more fun by having the right equipment.
+My daughter bought me a KitchenAid Mixer about 10 years ago and I use it 2-3 times each and every week.
 One of the Best gifts ever!

 Let the dough rise about double in size, we have a designated dough bowl and we know when it rises to the top, it’s ready.

 Tips to roll out these simple cinnamon rolls:

 Divide your dough by half and roll it out in a 12 X 24-inch large rectangle.
 Our silicone bakers dough mat helps determine the size and is easier than judging the thickness.
 When we called these Texas Cinnamon Rolls, we knew they had to be big but oh goodness.
 This is just half of the dough, it looks like we should have plenty for our family and friends.